-- There are a large number of separate language stocks in America that show very little relationship to each other.
+- There is a large number of separate language stocks in America that show little relationship to each other.

 - It would take a long time—much longer than that recognized as “historic times”—to develop these dialects and stocks where the development is conceived of as arising from a common source of origin—some primitive language.

 While Roberts seemingly maintained his belief in the Mormon Church.
-In “Book of Mormon Difficulties: A Study,” written in response to a series of question to him by Church President Heber J. Grant, he confessed that he had no answer for some of the difficulties.
+In “Book of Mormon Difficulties: A Study,” written in response to a series of questions to him by Church President Heber J. Grant, he confessed that he had no answers for some of the difficulties.

-His study, as one might imagine, did anything but endear him to Church leaders and it has now been shown that Roberts withheld some of his evidence and discoveries from the general authorities of his day because of their resistance to considering anything that didn’t support the Church’s narrative.
+His study, as one might imagine, did anything but endear him to Church leaders and it has now been shown that Roberts withheld some of his evidence and discoveries from the general authorities of his day because of their resistance to hearing anything that did not support the Church’s narrative.

-As Richard and Joan Ostling have discovered, Roberts declared that the validity of the Mormon Church must “stand or fall” on the truth of Joseph Smith’s claim that the Book of Mormon was the history of an ancient people inscribed on gold plates.
+As Richard and Joan Ostling have discovered, Roberts declared that the validity of the Mormon Church must “stand or fall” on the truth of Joseph Smith’s claim that the Book of Mormon was the historic record of an ancient people inscribed on gold plates.

-They also found that he predicted, rather prophetically, that if the Church’s leadership would not address the historical problems of its origins and the many anachronisms found within the Book of Mormon, these difficulties would eventually undermine “the faith of the youth of the Church.
+They also found that he predicted, rather prophetically, that if the Church’s leadership does not address the problems with its origins and the many anachronisms found within the Book of Mormon, these difficulties would eventually undermine “the faith of the youth of the Church.

-It is interesting that as I write this letter in 2017, more than 95 years since Roberts wrote the above, the Church has still not addressed these things.11
+It is interesting that as I write this book in 2017, more than 95 years since Roberts did his analysis, the Church has yet to address these things.

-Nevertheless, when Googling ‘Archaeological Evidence and the Book of Mormon’ one cannot help but be impressed by the success of FairMormon, the Mormon Church’s ‘go to’ apologetic site’s web optimization.
+Nevertheless, when Googling ‘Archaeological Evidence and the Book of Mormon,’ one cannot help but be impressed by the success of FairMormon’s web optimization.

-In addressing the absence of any archeological or anthropological evidence of the Book of Mormon, these apologists make the following statement:
+In addressing the absence of any archaeological or anthropological evidence of the Book of Mormon these apologists make the following statement:

 “The Book of Mormon mentions cities, trade, warfare, towers, and the use of armor–all of which did exist in the ancient Americas–yet their existence has not convinced critics that the Book of Mormon is an authentic ancient text.”
 14

-Also, with all the apologists dancing, around epigraphic and iconographic evidence notwithstanding, and their tendency to answer their own questions, FairMormon has not provided anything worthwhile and certainly has not shot down the myriad statements made by legitimate and unbiased (read non-Mormon) archeologists that, “There is absolutely no archeological proof of the Book of Mormon.”
+They do a lot of dancing, around epigraphic and iconographic evidence, but they do not provided anything worthwhile and have not assailed in any way the myriad statements made by legitimate archaeologists that, “There is absolutely no arch aeological proof of the Book of Mormon.”

-FairMormon makes statements such as “There is plenty of supporting evidence that anthropologically ties the Book of Mormon to ancient America,” but then offers no examples of what those ties are.
+FairMormon makes statements such as “There is plenty of supporting evidence that anthropologically ties the Book of Mormon to ancient America,” but they never get to providing examples of what those ties are.

-This is one of their favorite apologetic techniques and sadly many fall for it.
+This is one of their favorite dishonest apologetic techniques, and sadly many fall for it.

-I really am sympathetic to the Church, but sophistry doesn’t cut it.
+I understand the Church’s dilemma, but deception and sophistry doesn’t cut it.
+We need to be honest with one another.
 The assertion that there is, “plenty of supporting evidence,” is just not true.
-The only ‘archeologists’ who would make such a claim are trying to weave straw into gold over at BYU!
+The only ‘archaeologists’ who might make such a claim are trying to weave straw into gold down at BYU!

-Joseph Fielding Smith threw an, even more, bizarre explanation out there.
-He suggested that the reason we can’t find any archeological evidence of the Book of Mormon is that God is hiding it.
+Joseph Fielding Smith put an even more bizarre explanation out there.
+He suggested that the reason we can’t find any archaeological evidence of the Book of Mormon is that God is hiding it!

 “It is the opinion of the writer that the Lord does not intend that the Book of Mormon, at least at present, shall be proved true by any archaeological findings.
 The day may come when such will be the case, but not now.
 The Book of Mormon is itself a witness of the truth, and the promise has been given most solemnly that any person who will read it with a prayerful heart may receive the abiding testimony of its truth.”
 15

-I would contend that if the Church had even one item – a coin, a sword, an inscription, they would be crowing about it.
+I would contend that if the Church had even one item – a coin, a sword, a Hebrew inscription, they would be crowing about it.